ChrisMoreton17/codex_apitray_test/README.md

 Notes:
 - If signing secrets are omitted, the workflow still builds and uploads unsigned artifacts for inspection.
 - If notarization secrets are omitted, steps are skipped; you can staple locally later.
+ - Ensure the bundle identifier in `setup.py` matches your team’s preferences; the signing identity does not have to embed the bundle ID but should belong to the same Apple Developer Team.

 ### Releasing